 The VLOOKUP function in Excel is very useful to search for matching results within a large dataset.
-But this function has a few limitations by design.
+However, this function has a few limitations by design.
 For example, if the matching result points to a blank cell, the VLOOKUP function will return a 0 instead of an empty value.
 This becomes problematic when you need to know whether the matching result is really 0 or empty.
 In this article, we will show a quick solution to the “Excel VLOOKUP returning 0″ issue.

 A Quick Solution When Excel VLOOKUP Is Returning 0 Instead of Exact Value